ddoman90/react-native-album/readme.md

 (this is because of the efficient re-rendering) - this should be unique
 - If you want to render an own component inside an other own component, you have to tell the outer component to render the inner component by return with { props.children }

+# Section 8 -
+## Flexbox
+- justifyContent: space-between: equalized space between element
+- justifyContent: space-around:
+- flexDirection: default is column, but you can change it to row for horizontal alignment

+## Images
+- the image is not filling the space by default like in html
+- you have to specify the width and height
+- there is a trick in flexbox to do it fluid

+## Scrolling
+- React Native does not behaves like browsers do
+- no scrolling by default on the View Component
+- ScrollView is needed
+- on the top view you need to place flex:1 to fill the entire device

+## Handling touch events
+- TouchableOpacity tag
+- onPress attribute on the touchable tag